 22nd St NE & I St NE Intersection Improvements

 The 22nd Street NE and I Street NE intersection is currently all-way stop-controlled with four traffic lanes and two bikes lanes in the northbound/southbound approaches and three traffic lanes and one bike lane in the eastbound/westbound approaches.
 The number of approach lanes combined with the all-way stop-control can make it difficult for drivers to determine when it is their turn to go.
-Seven collisions that resulted in injuries have occurred in this intersection during the last three years.
+Twenty-one collisions, with seven collisions that resulted in injuries have occurred in this intersection during the last five years.

 This intersection is also in the walking distance to nearby Cascade Middle School, is located near Metro bus stops, and connects residential neighborhoods and senior housing to the commercial and retail businesses located along Auburn Way North.
 Approximately 365 pedestrians and cyclists are estimated to cross this intersection daily.
 The number of vehicle lanes approaching this intersection increases crossing distances for these pedestrians and cyclists, which increases their exposure to traffic.